telerik/kendo-ui-core/docs/controls/hybrid/listview/overview.md

         </li>
     </ul>

-## Binding to Data
+## Data Binding

+### Bind to Local Arrays

-The mobile ListView can be bound to both local JavaScript arrays and remote data via the **Kendo DataSource component**.
+The Hybrid UI ListView widget can be bound to both local JavaScript arrays and remote data via the Kendo UI DataSource component.
 Local JavaScript arrays are appropriate for limited value options, while remote data binding is better for larger data sets.

-### Bind mobile ListView to a local data source.
+The example below demonstrates how to bind a Hybrid UI ListView to a local data source.

+###### Example

     function initListView(e) {
         e.view.element.find("#listview").kendoMobileListView({